alphaqu/notalpha-docs/docs/dashloader/config.md

       },
     }
     ```
-??? note "Remove from fabric.mod.json"
+??? note "fabric.mod.json Example"
     This is how you can disable a DashLoader option in your mod.
-    You can use this to easily get DashLoader compatibility but it will also slow down the mod.
+    You can use this to easily get DashLoader compatibility, but it will also slow down the mod.
     ```json title="fabric.mod.json"
         "custom": {
             "dashloader:disableoption": [